Skip to content

 If the queue is still full by the end of the day, then the samples should be run on the backup pipeline.

 The long lived S3 API key must be updated yearly.
-This key was initially issued May 13rd 2020.
-Updated by yvastr 5 May 2023.
-Need to be updated before 5 May 2024.
+This key was initially issued on May 13th, 2020.

 The procedure for updating this key is:

-1. run this command to generate a new key:
+1. SSH into sleipnir on NSC and run this command to generate a new key:

 curl https://alt.api.tsd.usit.no/v1/p22/auth/clients/secret